 In short, Yes!
 Defective lockboxes are rare but it can happen.
 If you find yourself with a bunk box, it will be covered under warranty as long as it’s registered with SupraNet.
 Since December 2018, only 0.3% of all lockboxes were found to be faulty.

 Should you find yourself with a faulty BTLE Bluetooth lockbox, give a call into support so we can troubleshoot and try to get things back to normal.
-If we find your lockbox is defective, we’ll send you the Warranty Request Form.
-When filling out this form, pay attention to two often overlooked areas.
+If we find your lockbox is defective, we ask that you fill out the online Warranty Request Form.

 All Fields on the Warranty Request Form Must be Completed